Skip to main content

 push the small pin holders on each side down while tilting them slightly outward

-Remove the faulty Interface PCB and replace it with a replacement one you received from Intech Studio support.
+Remove the faulty Interface PCB by following the disassembly guide and replace it with a replacement one you received from Intech Studio support.

 For an interface board repair remove the iterface PCBs carefully.
 They are flexible, but it's possible to break them if one's not careful.